kevinlin1/text-classifier/docs/index.md

 Strengths
 : Text classification explores a **social implication of computing** since students learn how programming can address (but not fully solve) real-world problems that have been at the center of popular attention.
 The assignment touches on the limits of computing by pointing out how algorithms are ultimately dependent on the given data.
 : Students can run the **bundled web app** and test their decision tree classifier on any text in realtime.
 Web apps are uniquely authentic and engaging since students can see their code served beyond their computer screen and accessible to anyone online.
-A [fully-functional demo](https://toxicity-classification.herokuapp.com/) is available online, though the first visit may take around 30 seconds for the server to wake up and re-train the model.
+Students can also host their web app for free online.

 : The provided abstractions allow instructors to **customize learning objectives**.
 We focus on data structures and algorithms, but other courses can flip the abstractions: instructors can provide the decision tree as an abstraction so that students can focus on implementing the machine learning components.

 Weaknesses